Course Catalog 2024-2025

 GOV 367et Seminar: Topics in Political Theory-Environmental Political Theory (4 Credits)

 What is the political significance of nature?
-In this seminar we shall engage this question through a critical analysis of readings in classic and contemporary environmental political thought with special emphasis on the political relationship between human beings and nature.
-Topics to be considered include wilderness conservation, political ecology, environmental justice, and more.
-The question which emerges through these readings, which is in the background of the entire course, is whether we might find a democratic and just response to the challenges of the climate crisis.
+This course engages this question through a critical analysis of readings in classic and contemporary environmental political thought with special emphasis on the political relationship between human beings and nature.
+Discussions include wilderness conservation, political ecology, environmental justice and more.
+The question which emerges through these readings, which is in the background of the entire course, is whether a democratic and just response to the challenges of the climate crisis might be found.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Variable